raspberrypilearning/dodgeball/en/step_2.md

 ## Character movement

-Let's start by creating a character that can move left and right, as well as climb up ladders.
+Start by creating a character that can move left and right, and can climb up ladders.

 --- task ---

-Open the 'Dodgeball' starter project.
+Open the 'Dodgeball' Scratch starter project.

-**Online:** Open Scratch starter project at [rpf.io/dodgeball-on](http://rpf.io/dodgeball-on).
+**Online:** open the starter project at [rpf.io/dodgeball-on](http://rpf.io/dodgeball-on).

-**Offline:** Download the starter project from [rpf.io/dodgeball-off](http://rpf.io/dodgeball-off) and then open it using the offline editor.
+**Offline:** download the starter project from [rpf.io/dodgeball-off](http://rpf.io/dodgeball-off) and then open it using the offline editor.

 --- /task ---

-The project contains a background with platforms:
+The project contains a backdrop with platforms:

 ![dodgeball project background](images/dodge-background.png)

 --- task ---

-Add a new sprite, which will be your character.
-It's better if you choose a sprite with multiple costumes, so that you can make it look as though it's walking.
+Choose a new sprite as the character the player will control, and add it to your project.
+It's best if you choose a sprite with multiple costumes, so that you can make it look as though it's walking.

 ![pick a sprite](images/dodge-characters.png)